-Avoid the teflon or ceramic frying pans lying around in your cabinets.
+Avoid the PTFE or ceramic frying pans lying around in your cabinets.
 These thinner, lighter, and non-stick cooking vessels are great for eggs and such, but they won’t brown salmon fillets as well as an old-school skillet with a bare-metal cooking surface.

 Take the salmon out of the fridge 10-15 minutes before cooking to bring it to room temperature.
 Doing so helps you prevent sticking and promotes even cooking.